Skip to main content

 Expert help is available

 If you’re insured with Medavie Blue Cross, you have access to a variety of resources to help manage symptoms of ADHD.
 Depending on your plan design, you may have access to mental health counselling through our secure and confidential Employee Family Assistance Program, inConfidence.
-Additionally, you can connect with mental health professionals for consultations in-person, by video, or by text through our digital health platform, Connected Care.
+Additionally, you can connect with mental health professionals through our digital health platform, Connected Care.

 Check your coverage today by logging into the Member Services Site or the Blue Cross Mobile app.